Guide to Great Sand Dunes National Park

 Walking the dunes is much harder than it looks…& great exercise!

-• Go Horseback Riding or Ride a Fat Bike: Fat bike tires work here where regular tires will definitely not ~ so if you’re an avid biker, give some fat bike tires a try.
-Or if improving horsemanship skills is on your bucket list, I’d highly recommend an overnight stay at Zapata Ranch (just a few miles from the park).
-Zapata Ranch is a working cattle & bison ranch, & they are the only operators licensed to give horseback tours thru the dunes ~ a once-in-a-lifetime experience.
-My friend & I stayed at Zapata, in a lovely room with views of the dunes, & the people we met there absolutely RAVED about horseback riding through the dunes.
-Horseback tours are only offered to overnight guests at the Ranch.
+• Go Horseback Riding or Ride a Fat Bike: Fat bike tires work here where regular tires will not.
+So if you’re an avid biker, give fat bike tires a try.
+Or if improving horsemanship skills is on your bucket list, I’d recommend visiting Zapata Ranch (just a few miles from the park).
+Zapata Ranch is a working cattle & bison ranch, & they’re the only operators licensed to give horseback tours in the dunes.
+My friend & I stayed here (they don’t offer lodging anymore, as of 2024), in a lovely room with views of the dunes, & the people we met absolutely RAVED about horseback riding through the dunes.

 Great Sand Dunes National Park, Girl Who Travels the World, Ranchlands